nullhart/VoiceControlledSpotify/README.md

 * npm install

 # Usage
-* Start server with start.bat
+* Start server with npm start
 * Navigate to localhost:3000 using Google Chrome

 # Commands